 Turkish Coffee Pot – All you Need to Know About it

-The Turkish coffee pot (“cezve”) is the first utensil that you must have in order to make proper Turkish style coffee.
+The Turkish coffee pot (“cezve”) is the first utensil that you must own to make proper Turkish style coffee.
 It’s the most distinguished item of the whole procedure.

 It’s a small metallic pot with a wide base and a narrow top.
 There is a spout on its left side for pouring the coffee without spilling, using your right hand.
 Unfortunately, in order to find one for “leftists” (spout at right) it is extremely difficult.